-Central banks, such as the European Central Bank (ECB), and the Bank of England (BoE), have devised loanlevel templates for the data shared by banks on their exposures used as collateral for monetary policy operations.
-Financial institutions providing loan pools as collateral must supply loan-level data to satisfy the central banks' due diligence and financial assessment processes.
-Since 2010, the ECB has also accepted as collateral Asset Back Securities (ABS), a type of transaction used by financial institutions for risk transfer.
+collateral Asset Back Securities (ABS), a type of transaction used by financial institutions for risk transfer.
 Bank of England has made similar arrangements in 2019 after Brexit and has its own loan-level data templates.
 Central banks typically perform a thorough risk assessment prior to accepting eligible collateral and also require a cashflow model and transaction documentation together with loan-level data for their analysis.
 After the transaction is accepted in the ABS purchase programme, the central banks require updated loan-level data files with a minimum quarterly reporting frequency.
 One may also note the existence of data templates used by some central bank regulatory authorities such as the US Federal Reserve System, in the context of stress testing exercises.
-Although not directly targeted to central banks' risks on their own assets, these are still relevant as investors in risk transfer transactions would typically perform stresses as part of their assessment process2.
+Although not directly targeted to central banks' risks on their own assets, these are still relevant as investors in risk transfer transactions would typically perform stresses as part of their assessment process.4